sumanmukherjee03/practice-and-katas/k8s/CKA/persistent-volumes.README.md

         type: gp2
 ```

-To get away from the users having to define storage in pod definition files and manage storage more centrally
+To get away from the users having to define storage in pod definition files and to manage storage more centrally
 persistent volumes is used.
 Users can then carve out a chunk of storage from these centrally managed storage.
 The access modes are:
   - ReadWriteOnce : the volume can be mounted as read-write by a single node
   - ReadOnlyMany : the volume can be mounted read-only by many nodes
   - ReadWriteMany : the volume can be mounted as read-write by many nodes
+Persistent volumes are meant to be a cluster wide resource and are hence not namespaced.

 For example `cat pv-definition.yaml`
 ```